-It might be tricky, but this is a great place to catch during sunset.
+It might be tricky, but this is a great place to be during sunset.
 The pinks and purples of the sky overlooking this gorgeous canyon make for an awe-inspiring sight.

-One word of warning: the road leading to the parking lot for this attraction is treacherous.
+One word of warning: the road leading to the parking lot for this point of interest is treacherous.
 If you have a rental car, you’ll want to go as slowly as possible.
 The potholes in the road are worse than anything you’ll see in the rest of the country.

 If you want to call it quits after your trek here, you can camp in the super close town of Kirkjubæjarklaustur (say that five times fast).
 With only 120 people living in it, this place mostly exists in order to sell things to travelers.

-This is one of the few places you’ll have to have a guide in order to investigate.
-However, it is most certainly worth the money in your wallet and the time out of your day.
+This is one of the few places you’ll need to have a guide in order to explore.
+However, it is most certainly worth the money and the time out of your day.

 Sometimes the tunnel will be as small as a hallway and sometimes as big as a cavern.
-It is nicknamed “Fortress of Solitude” after the home of Superman.
+One, in particular, is actually nicknamed “Fortress of Solitude” after the home of Superman.

 If all this walking around makes you hungry, there’s a small kiosk nearby selling hot dogs, soup, and soda.